mstormi/website/blog/2024-12-15-openhab-4-3-release.md

 This traditional winter release introduces numerous new features and enhancements to the openHAB ecosystem, paving the way for our next major release.

 One and a half year have passed since the [release of the openHAB 4.x series](/blog/2023-07-23-openhab-4-0-release.html), and we are proud to announce the final version of the openHAB 4.x series today.
-However, openHAB 4.3 is far from being just a minor step toward openHAB 5 — it is packed with incredible new features, including a log viewer, UI support for Thing actions, and the new interactive SVG canvas, which unlocks previously untapped possibilities for your smart home dashboard.
+However, openHAB 4.3 is far from being just a minor step towards openHAB 5 — it is packed with incredible new features, including a log viewer, UI support for Thing actions, and the new interactive SVG canvas, which unlocks previously untapped possibilities for your smart home dashboard.
 Having openHAB 4.3 as a solid foundation, we will now focus development on openHAB 5, for which we have already started to collect ideas.
 Make sure to read the outlook towards openHAB 5, it contains some important news!